Specifications of CPU

 Processing speed of CPU

-For example, Intel Pentium 4 CPU with a processing speed of 2.8 GHz.
-2.8 GHz = 2,800,000,000 Hz, which means that in 1 second the CPU executes about 2.8 billion instructions.
+This is an example of an Intel Pentium 4 CPU with a processing speed of 2.8 GHz.
+And 2.8 GHz = 2,800,000,000 Hz.
+This means that in one second, the CPU can execute around 2.8 billion instructions.

 Size of CPU register